hexops/machengine.org/content/engine/roadmap.md

 ## v0.2 (finished)

-* [x] Mach core is an actual alternative to the traditional GLFW+OpenGL or SDL combo used by people.
+* [x] Mach core is an actual alternative to the traditional GLFW+OpenGL or SDL combo
   * Codebase is strictly separated and usable separate from Mach _engine_.
   * Examples are decent, and a basic 2D sprite rendering example exists.
   * We feel confident about the internals, feel good about the API design overall, etc.